 Q: I’m concerned that I don’t know enough about OSINT to take the class.

 A: This course is a survey course where we have a huge number of topics that we touch upon during the week of class.
 We start at the basics of each and move deeper, providing you with many URLs and online resources along the way.
 We give you the pieces of the tech that you need to know to be successful.

 Q: Do I need to know how to write computer programs?

 A: No. But you will learn how to run python programs that others have made to accomplish your OSINT goals.

 Q: Is this course focused on only the United States and people/data there or is it more globally scoped?

 A: While I call the United States home, I understand that there are MANY of you that do not.
-And, as such, your targets, be they computers or people, may not reside in the United States.
-Our examples, courseware, and labs all have international components to them.
+And as such your targets, be they computers or people, may not reside in the United States.
+Our examples, courseware, and labs have international components to them.
 Yes, there is a large amount of the courseware that covers data in the United States and how to find it but we also move around the world collecting and analyzing data.